Martha Stewart responds to backlash after putting an iceberg in her cocktail

-Naturally, you won’t catch the 82-year-old on a more affordable tropical island-hopping trip, instead, she recently shared all about her cruise around the Arctic.
+Naturally, you won’t catch the 82-year-old on your typical tropical island-hopping trip.
+Instead, she recently shared her experience on her cruise around the Arctic.
 And one of her social media posts has gotten a frigid response from internet commenters.

 “End of the first zodiac cruise from swanhelleniccruises into a very beautiful fjord on the east coast of Greenland.
 We actually captured a small iceberg for our cocktails tonight,” she wrote on Instagram along with a photo of her raising a glass to the camera.